Kcanil89/first/README.md

-# Challenges Faced
-## MongoDB Integration
-Ensuring compatibility with MongoDB on mac was most challenging as it was the starting of the project.

-## Role-Based Access
-Implementing middleware and ensuring that only users with the correct roles could access certain functionalities was challenging but crucial for security.

-## UI Design
-Ensuring the UI was both functional and aesthetically pleasing required significant effort, particularly in adapting the Bootstrap dashboard template to fit the needs of the application.

 # Conclusion
-This project successfully demonstrates the implementation of advanced features in a Laravel application, including authentication, role-based access control, and an admin panel for content management.
+This project demonstrates the implementation of advanced features in a Laravel application, including API authentication via Laravel Sanctum, user authentication, role-based access control, and an admin panel for content management.
 The use of Bootstrap for frontend design enhances the user experience, making the application both functional and visually appealing.

 ## Author: Anil Khattri